quasarframework/quasar/docs/src/pages/quasar-cli/developing-capacitor-apps/preparation.md

 ---
-title: Mobile App Preparation
+title: Capacitor App Preparation
+desc: What you need to do before developing a Quasar hybrid mobile app with Capacitor.
 ---

 Before we dive in to the actual development, we need to do some preparation work.
-Here we will go over Android as the target platform.

 ## 1. Installation

+### Android setup

 - You will need to install Android Studio and the Android platform SDK on your machine.
 You can [download the Android Studio here](https://developer.android.com/studio/index.html) and follow these [installation steps](https://developer.android.com/studio/install.html) afterwards.

 - Add Android installation to your path:

-### Unix (macOS, linux)
+#### Unix (macOS, linux)

 ```bash
 export ANDROID_HOME="$HOME/Android/Sdk"